Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, LiteRT-LM, and Chrome AI

 });

-// All four return the same StreamTextResult shape:
+// All five return the same StreamTextResult shape:

 for await (const chunk of resultA.stream) {